akamai/terraform-provider-akamai/docs/data-sources/botman_response_action.md

 subcategory: Bot Manager
 ---

-# akamai_botman_response_action
+# akamai_botman_response_action (Beta)

 **Scopes**: Security configuration; response action

 Returns information about the actions that can be taken when a bot detection method is triggered.

 **Related API Endpoints**: